guyifan0418/visualization_portfolio/final_project_yifangu.md

 ### Deliverables
 - An interactive map and dashboards in Tableau.
-- A report summarizing findings, visualizations, and policy recommendations.
+- A Shorthand presentation summarizing findings, visualizations, and policy recommendations.
+It will feature the visuals created in Tableau.
-- All materials hosted on a publicly accessible GitHub repository.
+- All materials hosted on this GitHub repository.

 ---